 Gore lost the closest presidential election in American history in November 2000 and has since returned to his home state.
 Although most of the focus of the news media following that election was on Florida, many Americans missed the fact that had Gore won Tennessee, he – not George Bush – would have won the 2000 election.

 Carthage was originally founded in the late 1700s by a man named William Walton, who ran a ferry service and an inn there.
 For many years, the road from the top of the Cumberland Plateau to Carthage was known as Walton’s Road, and many roads in the eastern part of Smith County still bear the name Walton.

 One of the important stops on Walton’s Road was Raulston’s Stand, in the hills east of Carthage.
 Among the people who spent the night at Raulton’s Stand were Andrew Jackson, James K. Polk and Andrew Johnson.
 However, the only thing that is left of the Raulston’s Stand is a historic marker, placed there on the side of Highway 70.

-Finally, Smith County is also the home of some of the strangest named places in Tennessee.
+Finally, Smith County is the home of some of the strangest named places in Tennessee.
 The county contains one community called Difficult, another named Defeated, and a third called Enigma.
-(Click on this map to the right to see.)
+(Click on this map to the left to see.)

 Here’s the Smith County Courthouse.